 Visitor's Center: 112 East 11th Street

-Once called Town Lake, this beautiful body of water on the south border of downtown was renamed Lady Bird Lake after the former first lady in 2007.
-Most motorized watercraft are forbidden on the lake, so it is a popular spot for kayaking, canoeing, and rowing.
-Additionally, the lake is surrounded by the popular Hike and Bike trail, which is around 10 miles long.
-The surface is mostly crushed granite and is quite flat, so it’s very easy on the legs.
-Hundreds of locals flock here every day to exercise, many with their dog.
-Auditorium Shores, the park on the south bank, is expansive and is host to many open-air music festivals and activities.
-It’s also a very popular spot to bring the dog and play catch.
+Once called Town Lake, this beautiful body of water on the south border of downtown was renamed Lady Bird Lake in 2007, after the former first lady, Lady Bird Johnson.
+Most motorized watercrafts are forbidden on the lake, so it is a popular spot for kayaking, canoeing, and rowing.
+Additionally, the lake is surrounded by the popular hike and bike trail, which is around 10 miles long.
+The surface is mostly crushed granite and is quite flat, so it's very easy on the legs and welcomes visitors to bring their dog along.
+Auditorium Shores, the park on the south bank, is expansive and hosts many open-air music festivals and activities.
+It is also a very popular spot to bring the dog and play catch.

-Each year around March, about 1.5 million Mexican free-tailed bats migrate to Austin and make their home under the Congress Avenue bridge.
+Every March, about 1.5 million Mexican free-tailed bats migrate to Austin and make their home under the Congress Avenue Bridge.
 From March until September, if you come out at dusk, you can watch the creepy creatures emerge en masse for a feeding of insects.
 On summer nights, tourists and locals alike line up on the bridge for a look.
-August is one of the best months for viewing the bats – especially when the nights are hot and dry.
-Some nearby restaurants, such as Shoreline Grill, offer incredible views of the bridge.
+August is one of the best months for viewing the bats -- especially when the nights are hot and dry.
+Some nearby restaurants, including Trio Restaurant, offer incredible views of the bridge.
 Be sure to reserve a table on the patio near sunset!

 When most people think of downtown attractions in Austin, 6th Street is the first thing that comes to mind.
-This long strip of bars, music venues, and restaurants is one of the staples of Austin’s nightlife and is packed Thursday through Sunday nights.
-The main stretch of bars extends from Sabine to Lavaca Streets and are mainly frequented by the college crowd and can get rowdy.
-On West 6th Street, just east of Lamar, there is a group of bars that tend to be a little more upscale and attract the young professional crowd, and things are a little calmer.
+This long strip of bars, music venues, and restaurants is one of the staples of Austin's nightlife and is packed Thursday through Sunday nights.
+The main stretch of bars, from Sabine to Lavaca Streets, are mainly frequented by the college crowd and can get rowdy.
+On West 6th Street, just east of Lamar, there is a group of bars that tend to be a little more upscale and attract the young professional crowd, so things are a little calmer.
 The West 6th Street bars are especially popular during happy hour.

 1010 Colorado Street

 Built in 1856, this beautiful home is the most historic house in Texas and is the oldest executive home west of the Mississippi River.
 The residence was once occupied by Sam Houston, who was one of the heroes of the Texas revolution.
-The home fell victim to arson in June of 2008 and has since been closed for restoration.
-Public tours will resume once the rebuilding is complete, but you can still drive or walk by and view the home from the outside.
+The home fell victim to arson in June 2008 and was closed for restoration until the spring of 2013.
+You can visit the Texas Governor's Mansion for free guided tours on Tuesdays, Wednesdays and Thursdays.

 Located in the heart of downtown, the colorful Austin Children's Museum is a fun place for kids.
 The museum teaches important lessons through play and has regular storytelling time, science demonstrations, workshops, and camps for little ones.
 If you need to keep the kids entertained for a few hours, this is the place to be!